Application for Observing Time

 - Proprietary period for observing data

-by the Virtual Observatory (VO), Madrid, after a proprietary
+by the Virtual Observatory (VO) in Madrid, after a proprietary

-period of one year after the end of the observation.
+period of one year after the end of the observations.

 - Report the published articles

-Calar Alto Observatory kindly asks you to inform us (email@example.com)
+Calar Alto Observatory kindly asks you to inform us (info at caha.es)

-of any publications that makes use of data collected at our
+of any publication that makes use of data collected at our

 Publications must contain a footnote as follows: